 We took the models pre-trained on LIAR-PLUS without sentence positions and fine-tuned the model on \politihop\ with sentence positions, by prepending each sentence's encoding with the token [unusedN], where $N=$sentence position.
 Table~\ref{table:sent-ids} shows a significant performance boost for Transformer-XH label prediction, but not for evidence retrieval.
 BERT does not exhibit any improvement, which is to be expected as it considers each sentence in isolation, it doesn't learn any interactions between sentences.\\

 \textbf{Label confidence vs. performance}.
 The goal here was to measure how confident the models are in their label predictions and to see if higher confidence means better performance.
-The results are presented in table~\ref{table:lab-conf}.
+The results are presented in Table~\ref{table:lab-conf}.

-Transformer-XH is usually sure of its predictions, so not much can be observed based on that - it does indeed have higher F1 score when it's more confident, but there are too few instances where it's not confident to make any conclusions - apart from the one that it's often sure but makes a mistake anyway.
+Transformer-XH is usually sure of its predictions, so not much can be observed based on that - it does indeed have higher F1 score when it is more confident, but there are too few instances where it is not confident to make any conclusions - apart from the one that it's often sure but makes a mistake anyway.
 Besides, NE overlap was not particularly high for the instances where the model got confused.

 The effect is even stronger with BERT to the point where having less than 95\% confidence usually results in a bad prediction.